-B See page 60.
+B See page 59.
 A total of 10 semester credits are required in combination from Group III Social Science and Group IV Humanities/Fine Arts, with a minimum of three credits from each group.

 This is a suggested program of courses relevant for studying psychology.
 It is intended for students who want to work in the field of psychology, are considering an associate in arts (AA) degree, or intending to transfer to obtain a bachelor's degree or advanced degree in psychology.
-Students should refer to the descriptions of Alpena Community College graduation requirements (page 47) and degree distribution requirements (page 57) and consult with an academic advisor concerning specific course selection.
+Students should refer to the descriptions of Alpena Community College graduation requirements (page 45) and degree distribution requirements (page 56) and consult with an academic advisor concerning specific course selection.
 A minimum total of 60 credits is required for the AA degree.

 First Semester Cr Hrs Second Semester Cr Hrs

-BIO 114 Intro to Biological Sci ence4.0 ENG 112 English or ENG 122 F English3.0
+BIO 114 Intro to Biological Scien ice4.0 ENG 112 English or ENG 122 En nglish3.0

-ENG 111 English or ENG 121 English3.0 MTH 223 Statistical Methods
+ENG 111 English or ENG 121 E nglish3.0 MTH 223 Statistical Methods

 PSY 101 General Psychology 3.0 PLS 221 Political Science B 3.0

 Math A 4.0-5.0 PSY 241 Social Psychology 3.0

 14.0-15.0 SOC 123 Sociology 3.0

-11.0 19.0 - 16.0
+16.0

-First Semester Cr Hrs Second Semester Cr Hrs ANP 121 Cultural Anthropology 73.0 HUM 242 Humanities (or Human nities/ HUM 241 Humanities (or Hum anities/ Fine Arts elective outside of Fine Arts elective outside o f Psychology) C 4.0 Psychology) C 4.0 PSY 242 Abnormal Psychology PSY 226 Developmental Psychol SOC 225 Gender in Society SOC 227 Marriage and the Fam ily3.0 Elective E 3.0 or 4.0 Social Science Elective D Elective F 3.0 16.0 16.0-17.0
+Cr Hrs Second Semester Cr Hrs First Semester nanities/ HUM 242 Humanities (or Hum y3.0 ANP 121 Cultural Anthropology Fine Arts elective outside of ianities/ HUM 241 Humanities (or Hum 4.0 Psychology) C Fine Arts elective outside of 3.0 PSY 242 Abnormal Psychology 4.0 Psychology) C 3.0 SOC 225 Gender in Society PSY 226 Developmental Psychological Psycholo 3.0 or 4.0 Elective E ily3.0 SOC 227 Marriage and the Fami 3.0 Elective F 3.0 Social Science Elective D 16.0-17.0 16.0

 - A It is strongly recommended that transfer students determine mathematics requirements at the university to which they will transfer.
-Students are encouraged to complete MTH 121 College Algebra or MTH 123 College Algebra and Analytic Trigonometry before transferring. - B Fulfills American Government Requirement (see page 47). - C Humanities/Fine Arts electives (see page 60). - D Social Science electives include any courses with the following prefixes which are listed in the course description section of this catalog:
+Students are encouraged to complete MTH 121 College Algebra or MTH 123 College Algebra and Analytic Trigonometry before transferring. - B Fulfills American Government Requirement. - C Humanities/Fine Arts electives (see page 59). - D Social Science electives include any courses with the following prefixes which are listed in the course description section of this catalog: